docker-library/official-images/README.md

 	2.4.0: 	git://github.com/dotcloud/docker-redis@2.4.0
 	<docker-tag>:	<git-url>@<git-commit-id>
 	2.2.0: 	git://github.com/dotcloud/docker-redis@a4bf8923ee4ec566d3ddc212
+    <docker-tag>: <git-url>@<git-tag-or-commit-id>  <dockerfile-dir>
+    2.5.1: git://github.com/dotcloud/docker-redis@2.5.1     tools/dockerfiles/2.5.1

 Stackbrew will fetch data from the provided git repository from the provided reference.
 Generated image will be tagged as `<docker-tag>`.
 If a git tag is removed and added to another commit, **you should not expect the image to be rebuilt.** Create a new tag and submit a pull request instead.

+Optionally, if `<dockerfile-dir>`, stackbrew will look for the `Dockerfile` inside the specified subdirectory instead of at the root.

 ## Contributing to the standard library